fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 Pi-Hole blocks ads by checking DNS queries against **blocklists**, most of which are curated by the community.
 Until blocklists are added, no ads are being blocked.
 On the flipside, you can use **allowlists** tell Pi-Hole that particular domains should NOT be blocked, even if they appear in blocklists.

-Blocklists and Allowlists are just a bunch of URLs (see below), so make sure add them as the right kind of list!
-If you add a Blocklist as an Allowlist, you'll be telling Pi-Hole to allow a bunch of bad domains to have their way with you.
-Likewise adding an Allowlist as a Blocklist instead will cause bad things to happen.
+Blocklists and Allowlists are just a bunch of domains (see below) that Pi-Hole will either block or ignore, so make sure add them as the right kind of list!
+If you add a blocklist as an allowlist, you'll be telling Pi-Hole to allow a bunch of bad domains to have their way with you.
+Likewise adding an allowlist as a blocklist instead will cause bad things to happen.

 On the Pi-Hole web UI, click on **Lists** on the sidebar.
 Here you can type in the URL to a blocklist, or type an individual URL, or multiple comma-separated URLs, then click on **Add blocklist** or **Add allowlist**, depending on what you want Pi-Hole to do with those URLs.